-With the rise of software and paid advertising, social media platforms aren't only a place for connecting and sharing — they've also evolved into places where companies can build their brands.
-Social media activity can expose companies to extensive target group members that could turn into leads and business.
+With the rise of software and paid advertising, social media isn't only a place for connecting and sharing — they've also evolved into places where companies can build their brands.
+For example, social media activity can expose companies to extensive target group members that could turn into leads and new or additional business deals.

 LinkedIn, the world's largest business network, has about 303 million active monthly users.

-To attract an engaged target audience on LinkedIn requires you to craft compelling and relevant content.
+Attracting an engaged target audience on LinkedIn requires you to be able to craft relevant and compelling content.
 And if you don't post content at the right time, most followers will never see your postings and updates.
-So, how could you figure out the optimal time to post your content to attract your specific target audience?
-There is no right answer.
-You can scrutinise research to make assumptions about the best times to post based on your target audience.
+So how can you figure out the best time to post your content to attract your target audience?
+Unfortunately, there is no correct answer.
+Instead, you can scrutinise research to make assumptions about the best times to post for your target audience.

 The best time to post on LinkedIn

 I think thinking about your target audience's behaviour is essential.
 I'd like you to conduct market research to learn more about when and how your target audience is online or refer to your personas if you've collected that information.
 It's safe to assume they will need more time to be able to check their social media during business hours.

 There are pockets throughout your potential and existing customers' day where they check on LinkedIn, like during lunch and commuting.
 So you can estimate when you're expected to reach your target audience.

 In B2B, the target audiences' online behaviour reflects being busy during regular business hours.
 During the periods described above, the target audience is getting ready for work, starting their day, or having an afternoon coffee.